lucamatsumoto/swipr/api/swipr/README.md

 `src/main/java/com/swipr/utils` is where any helper classes/functions will go.

+`src/main/java/com/swipr/repository` is where the DB transaction logic goes.

-`src/main/java/com/swipr/service` is pretty much where the business logic goes.
-Things like DB transactions (if we need them).
+`src/main/java/com/swipr/auth` is where the Google/Facebook authentication logic goes.

 Feel free to create directories as necessary.
 This is just a standard organization for Spring Boot apps.

-For now, I have set up two controllers that simply returns a string when we hit that endpoint.
-Start the application and run `curl localhost:5000/buyer/test` or `curl localhost:5000/seller/test` from your command line or open up `localhost:5000/buyer/test` to see the response.